khong1127/hatch/src/concepts/PasswordAuthentication/passwordauthentication_testexecution.md

---- Running operational principle: register a user, then authenticate. ---
+--- RUNNING OPERATIONAL PRINCIPLE: register a user, then authenticate. ---

 --- Action: register ---
 {